full360/cuckoo/README.md

 - `AWS_DEFAULT_REGION`
 - `AWS_REGION`

-If Consul is not running in localhost and Cuckoo needs to connect to a different one, use the default consul address variable `CONSUL_HTTP_ADDR`
+If Consul is not running in localhost use the default consul address variable `CONSUL_HTTP_ADDR` to set for a reachable address

 [consul]: https://www.consul.io
 [cloudwatch]: https://aws.amazon.com/cloudwatch/